 Note that the equivariant bordism group $\Omega^{SO,K}_*\{\cala K,\calp K\}$ is in general more difficult to calculate than the unitary one.
 On the one hand the fixed point set $M^K$ need not be orientable, and on the other, the normal bundles are classified by products of real, complex and quaternionic Grassmannians.

-Since we are mainly interested in the 2 and the 3-dimensional cases, we know that all fixed points are of codimension 0, 2 or 3.
-In the case that the fixed points are of codimension 2, the normal bundle is of complex dimension 1 in the unitary case and of real dimension 2 in the real case.
-Therefore denote by
+Since we are mainly interested in the 2 and the 3-dimensional bordism groups, we know that all fixed points are of real codimension 0, 2 in the unitary case because the normal bundles are endowed with a complex structure, see equation \eqref{complex structure normal bundle}, and 0, 2 or 3 in the oriented case, because there are no 1-dimensional real representations preserving the orientation.
+Here the real codimension of the fixed points match the real dimension of the representation of the respective isotropy group.

-the 1-dimensional faithful complex representations of the group $K$, parametrized by monomorphisms from $K$ to $U(1)$.
-Let $\tau$ denote the complex conjugation map on this set of representations and denote by $\Hominj(K, U(1))_\tau$ the quotient of $\Hominj(K, U(1))$ by the complex conjugation map $\tau$.